WRS Trainer Development

-- Obtain satisfactory evaluation from supervising Wilson Trainer and submit required paperwork to Wilson.
+- Obtain satisfactory evaluations from the supervising Wilson Credentialed Trainer and submit required paperwork to Wilson.

-After successful completion of requirements, the intern becomes a WRS Trainer with the expertise to guide and support WRS implementation in their district.
-The WRS Trainer is also credentialed to conduct the following programs:
+After successful completion of requirements, the intern becomes a Wilson Credentialed Trainer with the expertise to guide and support WRS implementation in their district.
+The Wilson Trainer is also able to conduct the following programs:

 - WRS Level I Certification